 One of the nice things about Sunny Isles Beach is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
 Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.

-The education level of Sunny Isles Beach ranks among the highest in the nation.
-Of the 25-and-older adult population in Sunny Isles Beach, 43.71% have at least a bachelor's degree.
-The typical US community has just 21.84% of its adults holding a bachelor's degree or graduate degree.
+Sunny Isles Beach is one of the most well-educated cities in the nation.
+44.94% of adults in Sunny Isles Beach have at least a bachelor's degree.
+Compare that to the average community in America, which has just 21.84% with a bachelor's degree or higher.

 The most common language spoken in Sunny Isles Beach is Spanish.
 Other important languages spoken here include English and Slavic languages.